 - be of good character if you are 18 years of age or over

 2. Meet the residency requirements.
 This means that you must have lived in Australia for at least the last 4 years and have been a permanent resident for the 12 months prior to applying.
-Using the residence requirements calculator can help you determine if you’re eligible.
+Using the residency requirements calculator can help you determine if you’re eligible.

 3. Study for your citizenship test!
 Australian Citizenship – Our Common Bond is the testing resource that you will want to have and look over.